2 Peter Bible Study

 Has Anyone Ever Sacrificed their Life so You Could Live?

-Has anyone ever given their life so that you could live?
-Countless stories were told of that happening when first responders rushed into the Twin Towers to save lives on 9/11.
+Has anyone ever given their life so you could live?
+During the floods in the Texas Hill Country on July 4, 2025, neighbors and first responders braved dangerous waters to rescue others.
 But what about you?
-Has anyone ever heroically, intentionally jumped in front of a car to save your life or pulled you to safety from flood waters only to be swept away?
-If they have, no doubt you cherish them for what they did for you.
-Perhaps you have honored their memory in some way.
+Has anyone heroically jumped in front of a car to save your life or pulled you to safety from flood waters?
+If so, no doubt you cherish them for what they did for you.

-In 1 Corinthians 5:7, in Paul’s letter to the believers in Corinth, he reminds them that they should be living in a Christ honoring way since Christ gave His life so they could live.
-Paul’s words hold true for us, too.
-He writes, “Clean out the old leaven so that you may be a new lump, just as you are in fact unleavened.
+In 1 Corinthians 5:7, Paul says that Christians should live in a Christ honoring way since He gave His life for us.
+“Clean out the old leaven (sin)….
 For Christ, our Passover also has been sacrificed.”

-Christ.
-Our.
-Passover.
-Christ being the Passover is a reference to the Passover lamb that was slain as a sacrifice for sin.
-Paul is rebuking the believers because rather than being a Christ honoring church, they allow immorality.
-Rather than mourn over sin, they permit it.
-Paul is spinning their heads (and maybe ours) back in the right direction.
+Christ, our Passover, is a reference to the Passover lamb sacrificed for people’s sin.
+Paul rebukes the Corinthians because rather than being a Christ honoring church, they allowed immorality among the members.
+Rather than mourn over sin, they permitted it.
+Paul’s words spin their heads (and maybe ours) back in the right direction.

-- Demonstrate our love, honor, and respect for Christ, our Passover Lamb, by living righteously for Him.
+- Demonstrate love, honor, and respect for Christ, our Passover Lamb, by living righteously for Him.

 Want to learn more about living by Christ’s divine nature?
 Get Debbie’s Bible study on 2 Peter, Living by the Divine Nature Instead of Our Fallen Nature, HERE.
 You can also access the free accompanying videos and podcasts HERE.